kcarnold/cs344/content/units/02data/wednesday.md

 - Gradient descent: which little wiggle would improve performance on the whole dataset?
 - SGD: which would improve performance on *these few images I just saw*?
 - SGD gets to a *better* solution *faster* than complete gradient descent. (intuition: more chances to try something and get feedback.)

-> Overfitting as a problem?

-- Recent results: a model can completely memorize its training set while still generalizing well (its behavior away from training set points is typically much better behaved than the figure suggests!), and in fact continue to improve generalization performance after reaching 100% accuracy (e.g., Grokking paper).